 -

-Presence Condition: During the 5-year period, you must not have been outside of Turkey for more than 6 months in a single year and a total of more than one year.
+Presence Condition: During the 5-year period, you must not have been outside of Turkey for more than 6 months in one year and a total of more than one year.

 -